 Mention apple cider and it conjures up images of curling up by the fireplace on a cold autumn evening, joining friends for holiday parties, or taking a trip to the local cider mill.
 Apple cider isn’t just another seasonal beverage, but to many families is a treasured tradition.
+It’s also great in the kitchen!
+We’ve got some great ideas for cooking with apple cider.

 What is Apple Cider?